 The primary statutory laws governing cemeteries in Missouri, including family and private burial grounds, are located in Missouri Revised Statutes, Chapter 214.
-Global online search at Missouri Revised Statutes.
-Citations to certain subsections of particular interest to families and genealogists are as follows:
+Global online search of all statutes is available at Missouri Revised Statutes.
+Citations to certain sections of particular interest to families and genealogists are as follows:

 1. Any person, corporation, partnership, proprietorship, or organization who knowingly disturbs, destroys, vandalizes, or damages a marked or unmarked human burial site commits a class D felony.